TilakMaddy/Private-Messenger/README.md

 **Step 3:**  Start chatting.

-It's going to ask you network permission to chat. **Pelase GRANT !**
+It's going to ask you network permission to chat. **Please GRANT !**

 ### Screenshots of the Tool